bradbell/xrst/test_rst/toml_file.rst

 All of the other directories are specified relative to this directory.
 The other directories may have ``../`` in their specifications; i.e., they do not need to be sub-directories of the project directory.
+This directory must exists when xrst is run.

 .. meta::
    :keywords: html_directory